The US and North Korea have no diplomatic ties — but they still have ways to talk about US soldier

 When North Korea previously suspended that telephone line, U.N. officers used a megaphone, Moon said.

 The exact motive for King’s border crossing is unclear.
-He was convicted of assault in South Korea and could be discharged from the military and face other potential penalties.
+He was convicted of assault in South Korea and could be discharged from the military.

 Miller said the U.S. retains a number of channels to send messages to North Korea.